stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

 CommunitiesService.removeTagsFromCommunity\(String communityName, List tagNames\) :   Allows you to remove tags from an existing community or subcommunity.
 This command is a two-step process.
 First, create a comma-separated list of the tags that you want to remove.
 This list of tags is saved to a variable and the variable is used as input for the removeTagsFromCommunity command.

+    !!! note
-    **Note:** You can remove tags on a community or subcommunity, but you cannot remove tags associated with bookmarks or feeds within a community.
+    You can remove tags on a community or subcommunity, but you cannot remove tags associated with bookmarks or feeds within a community.

     Because the tags are specified as a list, each tag must be enclosed in double quotation marks and separated by commas.
 All tags must be enclosed within brackets.